Last updated on

 But, of course, there’s a lot to think about when it comes to building your very own real estate investor website…

-And truthfully, things have changed so much in the past three years alone that what was cutting edge 3 years ago is almost pre-historic, nowadays.
+And truthfully, things have changed so much in the past four years alone that what was cutting edge four years ago is almost pre-historic, nowadays.

 So, in this “websites for real estate investors” article, we’re going to walk you through why you do need a website, what you should look for when you’re either building your own real estate investor website, buying a real estate investor website template, or using one of the several services out there online (like ours :-)) that help real estate investors better leverage online marketing.

 Let’s get started.